hefan/spree_payone_frontend/README.md

 Setup
 -----

-Navigate to Spree Backend/Configuraion/Payment Methods and add a new payment method with Provider "Spree::PaymentMethod::PayoneFrontend"
+Navigate to Spree Backend/Configuraion/Payment Methods and add a new payment method with Provider "Spree::PaymentMethod::PayoneFrontend".

-Enter the Portal, the sub account and the secret key from payone.
+Enter the Portal id, the sub account id and the secret key from your payone account.
 Supported modes are "test" and "live".